We have school-specific prompt guides for almost 100 schools.

 The Requirements: 2 essays of 250 words.

 Supplemental Essay Type(s): Why

 This prompt seems to be asking about you, but it’s also asking about what you think of Syracuse.
-Sure, you can share the story of how you met an alum and they regaled you with stories of inspiring professors, but be sure to highlight what Syracuse will have to offer you specifically–from academics and social life to a robust alum network.
+Sure, you can share the story of how you met an alum and they regaled you with stories of inspiring professors, but be sure to highlight what Syracuse will have to offer you specifically — from academics and social life to a robust alum network.
 Additionally, feel free to think of the city itself along with the college.
 Are you excited about the idea of going to a school in the north where you’ll be able to ski on the weekends?
-They want to know you’ll be happy living there and will become a thriving part of their community.
-What sorts of extracurriculars do they offer that appeal to you?
+Admissions wants to know you’ll be happy living there and will become a thriving part of their community.
+What sorts of extracurriculars does Syracuse offer that appeal to you?
 Did something seal the deal when you visited in person?
-Dig into your memory and get specific.
+Dig into your memory and get specific!

 We love this prompt (we’re dreamers)!
 One way to approach this is by thinking of someone you look up to.
 Is there a leader in your field of study who stands out to you?
-Think of the qualities he or she possesses and then combine those with your own personality traits–maybe she’s a successful businesswoman and you’re a thoughtful peer counselor, BOOM!
+Think of the qualities he or she possesses and then combine those with your own personality traits — maybe she’s a successful businesswoman and you’re a thoughtful peer counselor, BOOM!
 You can picture yourself being an empathic CEO who does business differently and puts people before profits.
 You can also take a personal angle, focusing on how you want to help your community and those in your close circle of influence.
 Once you’ve nailed down the kind of person you want to become, do some research into how Syracuse’s course offerings and extracurriculars will propel you to grow into that.
-They want to know that you have a vision for your future and that they can help you achieve it.
+Admissions wants to know that you have a vision for your future and that Syracuse can help you get there.